Hello (Hedley album)

 Hello is the sixth studio album recorded by Canadian pop rock band Hedley.
 It was released via Universal Music Canada on November 6, 2015.
 It debuted atop the Billboard Canadian Albums Chart, becoming the group's first chart-topper, and has since spawned two top-40 singles, "Hello" and "Lose Control".

+Background

+Following their Wild Live tour, a headlining tour in support of their fifth studio album Wild Life, the group began taking ideas and concepts of what they had on the road and turned it into an album.
+The album's main theme is about not losing hope and to keep moving forward, a message lead singer Jacob Hoggard finds, "almost as a necessity."
+Songs such as the title track, "Back to Basics" and "Very First Time" follow this theme, according to guitarist Dave Rosin.
+Spending nine months writing the album, Hoggard described Hello as an honest record, finding him in a vulnerable place and the group stepping outside of their comfort zone.
+He also said writing the album was "that light bulb moment" and hoped that it would connect with people.
+Musically, the album is described as electropop, long departing from their pop punk roots presented on their earlier records.

+In support the album, the band embarked on the Hello World Tour across Canada from April to May 2016, with support from Carly Rae Jepsen and Francesco Yates.
+The tour was a success, selling just under 125,000 tickets for the 27 concert dates, with an estimated gross of $7.5 million.

 Composition and release

-Lead singer Jacob Hoggard is credited as a writer, record producer, and creative director for the album.
+Jacob Hoggard is credited as a writer, record producer, and creative director for the album.
 Other producers include Brian Howes and Jason Van Poederooyen.
 Canadian songwriter Ryan Stewart, known for his work with Carly Rae Jepsen and Suzie McNeil, also co-wrote five tracks on the album.

-The album became available for pre-order on iTunes on September 8, 2015 in conjunction with the digital release of "Lost in Translation".
+The album became available for pre-order on iTunes on September 8, 2015, in conjunction with the digital release of "Lost in Translation".
+Ahead of the album's release, the group released an album trailer in September 2015.
+The group also performed the title track at the We Day event in early October 2015.
 Hello was released in digital and physical formats, in both a standard and deluxe edition, and was also available as a vinyl box set.
-All versions were scheduled for release in Canada on November 6, 2015 via Universal Music Canada.
+All versions were scheduled for release in Canada on November 6, 2015, via Universal Music Canada.
 The album was released in the US through Capitol Records on November 6, 2015.
-The album sold 14,500 copies in its first week.
+The album debuted at number one on the Canadian Albums Chart and sold 14,500 copies in its first week.